italia/developers.italia.it/_platforms/en/designers.md

 * The [blog](https://medium.com/designers-italia) with use cases of the above tools and articles from the community.
 * The [activity plan](https://designers.italia.it/piano-attivita/), containing a roadmap of the activities and the main results by the Designers Italia project, future actions and goals to be achieved.

-The source code of the site itself is hosted in a [GitHub repository](https://github.com/italia/designers.italia.it){:target="_blank"} open to any kind of contribution.
+The source code of the site itself is hosted in a [GitHub repository](https://github.com/italia/designers.italia.it){:target="_blank"}, open to any type of contribution.

 # Design system